Aenteas/MCTS/README.md

 ## Description

-This repository contains C++17 implementation of the Monte Carlo tree search algorithm (MCTS) using node recycling [3] adapted to transposition tables.
+This repository contains a fully customizable Monte Carlo tree search algorithm in C++17.
+The implementation uses policy based design with templates to make the following behaviors configurable:

+* Exploration strategy - Determines selection and backpropagation phases during the search
+* Transposition table - Provides memory management and storage for the nodes
+* Rollout policy - Specifies the strategy used for the simulation phase
+* Scheduler - Time allocation strategy for each search phase
+* Game type - The type of board game that is currently played

+The <<tt, transposition table implementation>> enables the user to specify a memory budget for the search tree.

+The goal of this project is to provide C++ implementation of the MCTS algorithm that can be deployed in different board game engines using custom configurations with little effort.

+### Features

+* Exploartion strategy - UCT-2 [2].
+* Transposition table - Node recycling implementation from [3] adapted to linear probing transposition tables.
+As a benchmark, there is a standard transposition table implementation with chaining
+* Rollout policy - Move-Average Sampling Technique (MAST) simulation policy.
+* Scheduler - Parabolic time allocation with early termination (when the best action can not change within the remaining time).
+The parabolic profile enables uneven time distribution (E.g. giving more budget on middle-game actions)
-It is accompanied by a [QT](https://www.qt.io/) graphical interface for the board game Omega as a demo.
+* Game type - Omega accompanied by a [QT](https://www.qt.io/) graphical interface.
+* No virtual call or heap allocation during the search.

 There is also a custom [generator](https://github.com/Aenteas/cmake-generator) under the scripts folder that provides automatic [CMake](https://cmake.org/) file generation with a support for QT and python wrappers [(SWIG)](http://www.swig.org).

-The goal of this project is to provide a versatile C++ implementation of the MCTS algorithm that can be deployed in different board game engines/languages with little effort.
+## TODOS

+* Parallelisation and thread interruption
+* Add python wrapper and demo

 ## Requirements